 - Want a very carefree and easy-going vibe.

-Note that both destinations have good beaches, amazing food, are in general inexpensive, safe and easy to travel!
+Note that both destinations have good beaches, amazing food, are in general inexpensive, safe, and easy to travel to!
 Now you can choose which one fits you better!

 Pin for Later